-“Okay, I’ve got one…Tyler?
-Tyler!”
+“Okay, I’ve got one Tyler!”
 He was busy flirting with Bruce the Bartender.
-Bruce, it should be known, is female, gorgeous pixie cut, curvy blue eyes that compliment the curved, clover leaf intersections of her body, mapped by a topography of tattoos.
+Bruce is female, gorgeous pixie cut, curvy blue eyes that compliment the curved, clover leaf intersections of her body, mapped by a topography of tattoos.
 It’s also important to know that Tyler’s straight, and I’m not.

-Tyler finished laughing at some bon mot of Bruce’s and raised his eyebrows with”Yes?”
+Tyler raised his eyebrows with”Yes?”
 He’d humored me like a patient parent all evening; he’d even given me five bucks and said, “Make a playlist.”
 I touched “Play Next” on the MP3 screen.
 He cocked his head over the talking others in Westerwood Tavern, and squinted his eyes as if that would make him hear better.
 I planted my butt on the stool next to him just as Simon LeBon started singing, “You saw me standing by the old corner of the main street.”

 “Ah, yes.
 Save a Prayer.
 Nice one, buddy.”
 He looked at me, then beyond me, into some memory I’d just gotten in the way of him retrieving, and said, “Damn good tune.
 Love me some Duran Duran.”
 I looked at Tyler, then beyond him, silently shouting the question “Why can’t you be gay?” and prompted myself back to the present.